Günther Messner: Remains and controversy

 For the next 30 years the dispute over the events of this expedition became possibly the most controversial fight in modern-day climbing.
 The dispute spawned more than a dozen lawsuits, countless attacks and counterattacks, a revenge theory (stemming from a post-expedition love affair between Reinhold Messner and von Kienlin's wife), and numerous efforts by Reinhold to find Günther and vindicate himself.

 In July 2000, climber Hanspeter Eisendle found a human fibula at the base of the Diamir wall of Nanga Parbat.
-Due to the decomposition of the DNA, it could not be definitively determined at that time whether the bone belonged to Günther Messner - it was possible that the bone could have come from climbers who died on the mountain in 1962.
+Due to the decomposition of the DNA, it could not be definitively determined at that time whether the bone belonged to Günther Messner — it was possible that the bone could have come from climbers who died on the mountain in 1962.
 A subsequent analysis at the University of Innsbruck strongly suggested that the fibula was Günther Messner's.

-On 17 July 2005, three local Pakistani guides found the remains of a climber at an altitude of 4,300 metres on the Diamir face an hour's climb above the Diamir base camp, near where Reinhold had believed Günther was lost.
-A search of the talus yielded a leather boot entombing a wool-socked foot and clothing which the climbers quickly realized could be the body of Günther Messner.
+On 17 July 2005, three local Pakistani guides found the remains of a climber at an altitude of 4,300 metres on the Diamir face, an hour's climb above the Diamir base camp, near where Reinhold had believed Günther was lost.
+A search of the talus yielded a leather boot entombing a wool-socked foot, and clothing that the climbers quickly realized could be from the body of Günther Messner.
 Reinhold trekked to the spot and recognised the boot (a brown leather Lowa Triple Boot) and jacket on the body as those of his brother.
-Reinhold took the boot with him - with the bones still inside.
+Reinhold took the boot with him, with the bones still inside.
 The expedition doctor, Munich-based anesthesiologist Rudolf Hipp, harvested tissue samples for the DNA testing.